State Bank of Pakistan women's cricket team: History

 State Bank of Pakistan first competed in the Women's Cricket Challenge Trophy in 2015–16, in which they qualified for the final after finishing second in the group of five.
 The side lost in the final to Zarai Taraqiati Bank Limited by 70 runs.
-In the following season's Challenge Trophy, 2016–17, State Bank of Pakistan again reached the final, and again lost to Zarai Taraqiati Bank Limited.
+The 2016–17 season of the Challenge Trophy's final was a virtual replay of the previous year's final, with the State Bank of Pakistan again reaching the final, and again losing to Zarai Taraqiati Bank Limited.

 State Bank of Pakistan also competed in the National Women's Cricket Championship in 2016 and 2017.
 The side reached the final in 2016, after winning Pool C and finishing second in the Super League round, but lost in the final to Zarai Taraqiati Bank Limited.
 In 2017, the side finished third in the Departmental section of the tournament, with one win from their three matches.

 In the 2018 and 2018–19 seasons, State Bank of Pakistan competed in the Departmental T20 Women's Championship.
 They finished third in the group of four in 2018, whilst they reached the final in 2018–19, but again lost out to Zarai Taraqiati Bank Limited.